From Scratch Code

 Believe me, my inner critic has said this most days.

-My real answer is extremely long, but here’s the short version: the final module of each project will always be free and open-source.
-The guided modules take a long time to develop and I have to pay my bills.
 While asking for money isn’t my favorite thing, this allows me to spend more time writing interesting code and helping others become more confident engineers.
 During my corporate career as a software engineer, I frequently experienced autistic burnout and spent many years writing little-to-no code for my employer.
-I ultimately made the decision in 2024 to realign my life to prioritize my health and my values, a topic I have discussed extensively at From Scratch dot org.
+I made the decision in 2024 to leave the 9-5 workforce to prioritize my health and my values.

 Either way, if this doesn’t seem valuable to you, that’s more than okay.
 If it does, I hope we can build a positive working relationship around building software from scratch.